JoshuaGrams/philtre2d/doc/objects/Object.md

 Transform functions
 -------------------
 `Object` also holds three different transform update functions to be used by itself and any child classes.
-Objects in the Scene-Tree must have a `.updateTransform` method to update their `_to_world` matrix, which the Scene-Tree will call on all objects before the `draw` callback.
+Objects in the Scene-Tree must have a `.updateTransform` method to update their `_toWorld` matrix, which the Scene-Tree will call on all objects before the `draw` callback.

 ### Object.TRANSFORM_REGULAR(self)
 The default.
-Sets the object's `_to_world` matrix to its parent's `_to_world` multiplied by its own, updated, local transform.
+Sets the object's `_toWorld` matrix to its parent's `_toWorld` multiplied by its own, updated, local transform.

 ### Object.TRANSFORM_ABSOLUTE(self)
 For dynamic and static physics objects.
 Keeps the object in world coordinates, ignoring the parent's transform entirely.

 ### Object.TRANSFORM_PASS_THROUGH(self)
 For 'collection'-style objects that should never have a transform of their own.
-Copies its parent's `_to_world` matrix onto itself.
+Copies its parent's `_toWorld` matrix onto itself.